Tigers vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- Kevin Gausman (7-4) will take the mound for the Blue Jays, his 19th start of the season.
+- The Blue Jays will send Chris Bassitt (8-5) to the mound for his 19th start this season.

-- He has started 18 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 13 of them.

-- Gausman has pitched five or more innings in four straight games and will look to extend that streak.
+- Bassitt will look to finish five or more innings for the fourth start in a row.

-- He has made 18 appearances and finished six of them without allowing an earned run.
+- He has finished six appearances without allowing an earned run in 18 chances this season.

 |Opponent